SharkSnack/shiren-4/content/items/weapons.md

 metaDescription: "Complete weapon details for Shiren the Wanderer 4: The Eye of God and the Devil's Navel."
 ---

+[NOTICE] This page is currently a copy of Shiren 5, so the information isn't correct.

 # Weapon List

 <table class="itemListCentered">